• Home

 I am travel genius, hear me roar.

-I flew out of Sofia, Bulgaria, connected in Athens and by 10pm Friday night touched down on the island of Corfu for what I fully expected to be an idyllic weekend of Greek Island bliss and Albanian cultural exploration.
+I’m ready for what I fully expect to be an idyllic weekend of Greek Island bliss and Albanian cultural exploration.

 As luck would have it, smugness gets you nowhere.

-As I emerged from the arrivals area, I quickly learned that there were no taxis due to a strike.
 Alrighty, not a problem.
 There’s a city bus into town which is just a quick two miles away.

 Corfu Town Corfu Greece